United Cup Day 5 preview: Keys, Fritz look to extend U.S. lead in Group C

 On Monday, there is another stout challenge: David Goffin of Belgium -- as Greece (1-0) tries to complete a clean sweep in Group A. The former World No.7 had some nice results last year, winning his 300th career match on the way to his sixth ATP Tour title in Marrakech -- and beating No.1-ranked Carlos Alcaraz in Astana.

-This is there seventh meeting, with Tsitsipas holding a 4-2 edge.
+This is their seventh meeting, with Tsitsipas holding a 4-2 edge.
 Still, they haven’t played in more than three years.

 “As Team Greece, I think we have never been stronger,” Tsitsipas said.
 “We have a lineup of great players.
 We are extremely collaborative between each other.
 I think that is something that will give us big chances this year to start this first edition of the United Cup, and be part of history in a way.”